japhero/PID-project/README.md

 # Planning/Research

+## Goal

+The goal of our project was to use PID to regulate the speed of a wheel.
+The wheel should be able to stay at a consistent speed even if it encounters obsticles.
+We will have it controled by a rotary encoder and have a display on an LCD that is mounted to the box.

+## Criteria and Constraints

+- Must use a DC motor
+- Must keep within 100 RPM of the target RPM
+- Use PID
+- Use only an Arduino and other standard components in the Sigma Lab
+- Include a power switch and an LED power indicator
+- Use 4 or 6 AA batteries and a battery pack for power

 ## PID Planning
 Originally the class had not found a circuit python PID library, so i thought i might do the class a favor by creating one along with a graphing utility.
 Eventually we found a library and i realized i didn't have the time to create my own, although the graphing utility